FAQs about migrating to Bitbucket Cloud

 |description||Find answers to commonly asked questions about migrating from Bitbucket Server to Bitbucket Cloud.
 Learn about planning, pricing, security and more.|

-This page covers some of the most frequently asked questions we hear about switching from self-hosted Bitbucket (server or Data Center) to Bitbucket Cloud.
+This page covers some of the most frequently asked questions we hear about switching from self-managed Bitbucket (server or Data Center) to Bitbucket Cloud.

 If you’re ready to get started on your migration, check out our Bitbucket migration planning guide for additional guidance.